arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 [(X)] The file is automatically generated by your computer and not actually part of your project.
 ***
 <div class = "answer">
-All of these are good reasons to include a file in `.gitignore` but especially the first reason.
+All of these are good reasons to include a file in `.gitignore`, but especially the first reason.
 Keeping secret information like passwords or API keys is essential.
 </div>
 ***